DavidBohner/AW_AlgsImplementations/ArtikulationsKnotenSuche/readme.md

 # ArtikulationsKnotenSuche

-Implements (Tarjan's) algorithm, not introduced as such in the lecture, on an undirected graph.
+Implements (Tarjan's) algorithm, not introduced as such in the lecture, on an undirected connected graph.

 ## Current functionality:
 Before you can use ArtikulationsKnotenSuche.search(), you must first set ArtikulationsKnotenSuche.graph to a graph, built from graph.Graph, of your choosing.